PhoebeGaoZhen/Demo3/README.md

 ![image](https://github.com/PhoebeGaoZhen/Demo3/assets/54731874/15468140-690f-4eee-8ea8-0f17d5f49927)

-## Fig.3
+## Fig.3 The effect of correlation analysis module on FGRN inference.
-This figure shows the effect of correlation analysis module on FGRN inference. a-e.
+a-e.
 Average results of ten times FCV for FGRN inference using different gene expression features.
 Fig.3a-e are AUC, MCC, F1-score, Recall, and Precision under four scenarios, respectively.
 The four scenarios are

 (1) expCNN: only used onedimensional CNN to extract features of gene expression data.